 That said, chances are your sour tummy troubles aren’t just from gluten but also you suffer from candida or yeast growing in your belly.
 Bad bacteria and yeast like to take up residence in your gut and wreak havoc on your health by creating excessive gas, bloating and other digestive discomfort.

 Guess what feeds and grows yeast in your belly?
-SUGAR!
+Yep, it’s SUGAR!

 When you go gluten-free, you must remove (or at least greatly reduce) sugar in your diet as well, at least until your body heals.
 Remember, white flours, like rice and tapioca flour, convert to sugar when you eat them.
 Simply get your sugar fix from whole fruits and sweet vegetables like beets, carrots and onions rather than white sugars and flours.

-I wrote this article about the four root causes of sugar addiction and share 10 tips to cutting back on sugar in your diet.
-Also, beware of these 19 so-called health foods that aren’t even healthy – many of them are sugar loaders and gut offenders!!
+[I wrote this article about the four root causes of sugar addiction.
+I also share in the article my 10 tips to cutting back on sugar in your diet.]

-I also recommend you take a good probiotic (look at the refrigerated section of your health store) to repopulate your gut with beneficial bacteria.
+I also recommend you take a good probiotic (purchase it from the refrigerated section of your health store).
+Use probiotics to repopulate your gut with beneficial bacteria.
+I recommend one with 50 billion CFUs or higher.
+Take one every day and don’t stop.
+You can lower your dosage after you feel better (to 20-30 billion CFUs).
 Avoid getting your probiotics from sugar-laden products like Yoplait Yogurt and GoodBelly Probiotic drinks, both which contain more sugar than a can of Coke and negate the benefits of your probiotics since the excessive sugar simply feeds the yeast.
-Don’t fall for marketing gimmicks – many yogurts and dairy products that contain probiotics are nothing more than sugary snacks.
-Read labels wisely!
-Work hard to achieve good gut health.

 Genetically modified foods are undeniably linked to illness in our country.
 While Monsanto would want you to believe otherwise, don’t ever forget that Monsanto is a chemical company that manufactures and sells weed-killing glyphosate (marketed as Roundup).